Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Numerical Methodology

 Once the protostar reaches the Eddington limit in our model, the key question to address is at which value we should suppress the accretion rate \citep{Wolfire+87,Kuiper+10}.

-For example, the accretion rate is considerably low $\approx 10^{-9}-10^{-10} M_{\odot}yr^{-1}$ in the case of escaping protostars, but is as high as of the order of $10^{-1}-10^{-2} M_{\odot}yr^{-1}$ for the protostars roaming around the central regime.
+For example, the accretion rate is considerably low $\approx 10^{-9}-10^{-10} \ M_{\odot}yr^{-1}$ in the case of escaping protostars, but is as high as of the order of $10^{-1}-10^{-2}\ M_{\odot}yr^{-1}$ for the protostars roaming around the central regime.
 So, which value to take to simulate the accretion rate in the post-Eddington limit?
-Numerically, this can be achieved by choosing an intermediate value $\approx10^{-5}M_{\odot}yr^{-1}$ that corresponds to a suppressed accretion rate once it exceeds the Eddington limit.
+Numerically, this can be achieved by choosing an intermediate value $\dot{M}_{\mathrm{sup}}\approx10^{-5}\ M_{\odot}yr^{-1}$ that corresponds to a suppressed accretion rate once it exceeds the Eddington limit.
+The bottom panel of Fig. \ref{fig:vary} details the sensitivity of the results on the choice of this suppressed accretion rate.
 Next, we discuss the model for the protostellar radius, necessary to understand the feedback process.